Incarcerated Parent Rights

 It was former Michigan Supreme Court Justice Maura D. Corrigan the wrote the opinion for this case.
 In it, our high court decides that having been incarcerated, by itself, is not reason enough to terminate a person’s parental rights.
-Criticizing the Macomb County Juvenile Division trial judge Tracey Yokich, Justice Corrigan wrote for the court:
+Justice Corrigan wrote for the court:

 “The court effectively terminated respondent’s parental rights merely because he was incarcerated during the action without considering the children’s placement with relatives or properly evaluating whether placement with respondent could be appropriate for the children in the future.
 Incarceration alone is not a sufficient reason for termination of parental rights.”

-The Michigan Supreme Court determined that the trial court did not fully consider whether or not Mr. Mason and his family had provided proper care and custody for his minor children and whether they would be able to continue to do so.
+The Michigan Supreme Court determined that the referee who handled the case for the trial court did not fully consider whether or not Mr. Mason and his family had provided proper care and custody for his minor children, and whether they would be able to continue to do so.
 Here, Mr. Mason’s family was allowed to care for the Mason children after the trial court had taken jurisdiction of the children in the CPS petition filed against the parents by Children’s Protective Services (CPS).

 In Michigan, termination or parental rights (TPR) is only allowed when all three of these conditions are met:

 - The parent’s imprisonment will result in the children not having a normal home for at least 2 years.

 - The parent is unable to provide proper care and custody for the minor child.

 - The parent will unlikely be able to properly provide for the child in a reasonable time.